DiarmuidHenry/Project-02/README.md

 ### PageSpeed Insight Tests

-The page scored 100 on all metrics on computers and 96+ on mobile devices.
+The page scored 100 on all metrics on Desktop and 99+ on Mobile devices.
+[Click here to perform this test on your own device.](https://pagespeed.web.dev/analysis/https-diarmuidhenry-github-io-Project-02/4ubq8yky3z?form_factor=mobile).

 ![PageSpeed Result Desktop](./documents/readme-images/pagespeed-result-desktop.webp)